florian/rb_heap/README.md

 ### `empty?`

-Returns a boolean that indicates whether the heap has an elements.
+Returns a boolean that indicates whether the heap has any elements.

 ### `to_a`

-Gives you all the heap contents as an array, but you shouldn't make any assumptions about the order of them.
+Gives you all the heap contents as an array, but you shouldn't make any assumptions about the order of the elements.

 ## Sorting